rt219/The-Emergence-of-Objectness/README.md

     PT_OUTPUT_DIR=$DIR_NAME sh sh_train_pt_param.sh configs/config_train.py $GPU $port

 ## Dataset
+We provide dataset format examples in the section `Testing with the released model` with the directory `data_example/`.

-We train our model on YoutubeVOS 2019 dataset.
-Please download it and set the correct path in the line `data_root` and the line of filename `split` in configs/config.py.
+To train a model on a new dataset, please set the correct path in the line `data_root` and the line of filename `split` in configs/config_train.py.
 A split file contains a list of file names.
 An example of YoutubeVOS 2019 can be:

     train_all_frames/JPEGImages/fa88d48a92 00000.jpg 00001.jpg 00002.jpg 00003.jpg 00004.jpg 00005.jpg
     train_all_frames/JPEGImages/df59cfd91d 00000.jpg 00001.jpg 00002.jpg 00003.jpg 00004.jpg 00005.jpg

 Each line represents a video frame directory and the frame files are followed.
-We also provide examples in the section `Quick Start`
+We also provide a full version train split of YoutubeVOS2019 [ytb_2019.txt](https://drive.google.com/file/d/15JX--24eHgM2OK4AK75teZTEiYgrrS8m/view?usp=sharing).

 ## Training
 The setting of the dataset and training parameters like iterations should be set in `config.py`.
 You could train with the following command: